cppalliance/cppalliance.github.io/_posts/2020-09-30-RichardsSeptemberUpdate.md

 transport mechanism.
 Such as when the server can be accessed by multiple means - WSS, WS, long poll, direct connection, unix sockets and so on.

 In this blog I will present a simplified implementation of this idea.
-My thanks to the cpplang Slack user @elegracer who most recently asked for guidance on reducing compile times.
+My thanks to the cpplang Slack user `@elegracer` who most recently asked for guidance on reducing compile times.
 It was (his/her?
-Slack is silent on the matter) question which prompted me to finally conjure up a demo. @elegracer's problem was needing to connect to multiple cryptocurrency exchanges in the same app over websocket.
+Slack is silent on the matter) question which prompted me to finally conjure up a demo. `@elegracer`'s problem was needing to connect to multiple cryptocurrency exchanges in the same app over websocket.
 In this particular example I'll demonstrate a simplified connection to the public FMex market data feed since that was the subject of the original question.